Find nighttime entertainment and the popular nightspots at Weirs Beach.

-The Hideout Saloon, at #343 Lakeside Avenue, is the newest drinking “spot” in Weirs Beach, and about the same size.
+The Compass Cafe Back Room, at #343 Lakeside Avenue, is the tiniest drinking spot in Weirs Beach, with a super-cozy feel.

 At the Naswa Resort, you’ll feel like you’re in the tropics at the fantabulous Nazbar Beach Bar, where there are live bands on most summer weekend afternoons and various other entertainment during the season.

 At the “Saloon Corner” at the intersection of Route 3 and Roller Coaster Road, you’ll find a saloon that caters primarily to the biker crowd.
-The Broken Spoke Saloon has multiple locations, with branches at the four largest US motorcycle rallies (in order of size, they are Sturgis, SD; Daytona, FL; Laconia (Weirs Beach), NH; and Myrtle Beach, NC).
-The Saloon is a very popular nightspot during Motorcycle Week, when there are bands, contests, and some really wild shows.
+The High Octane Saloon is a very popular nightspot during Motorcycle Week, when there are bands, contests, and some really wild shows.